 Elliptic curve cryptography (ECC) is an approach to public-key cryptography based on the algebraic structure of elliptic curves over finite fields.
 One of the main benefits in comparison with non-ECC cryptography is the same level of security provided by keys of smaller size.

-Common Criteria provides assurance that security features operate correctly within the solution being evaluated.
+Common Criteria (CC) provides assurance that security features operate correctly within the solution being evaluated.
 This is achieved through testing and meeting extensive documentation requirements.

 The ECDSA certificates are available along with the existing RSA certificates in these areas: